boterview

 Average time to find a job (by industry)

-Although it takes an average of 15 weeks to find a job, the range varies between 8 and 22 weeks depending on the sector of activity.
+Although our data indicates that it takes an average of 15 weeks to find a job, this timeframe varies between 8 and 22 weeks depending on the sector of activity.

-For example, due to high specialization and strict credential requirements, it takes 22 weeks (5 months) to find a job in the legal industry and 21 weeks to find a job in education.
+For example, due to high specialization, it takes 22 weeks (5 months) to find a job in the legal sector and 21 weeks to find a job in teaching.

 We also estimate that it takes 19 weeks to land a management position.